-Design Element Public Common Private Open space designed for outdoor living and recreation. • • • Open space may be located on the ground, decks, galleries, porches, terraces, or roofs.
-Open space shall have a minimum dimension of twelve feet on each side. • • • Open space may be located on balconies for attached unit multi-family and single-family attached.
-Balconies shall have a minimum dimension of seven feet on each side. • Open space area need not be contiguous, but each open space area shall comply with minimum dimensional standards. • • A minimum of 25% of total required Open Space area shall be contiguous. • Required open space shall abut both a principal building and a frontage. • The surface area of the open space shall not be more than 18 inches lower nor 18 inches higher than the elevation of any adjacent public or required sidewalk. • When located at ground level, the required open space area shall be substantially covered with grass, live groundcover, shrubs, plants, trees, or usable outdoor hardscape features, such as courtyards, seating areas, patios, fountains/water features. • • • Circulation within the open space area shall follow the likely desire lines of its users, connecting pedestrians to rights-of-ways that abut the open space, entrances to adjacent buildings, and any design features, such as seating areas. • Usable outdoor amenities, such as grills, pools, tennis courts, or playgrounds, are permitted as part of the required open space. •
+Public Common Private 3.
+Development shall provide a minimum of public Design Element on-site open space in accordance with the Open space designed for outdoor following: living and recreation. a.
+50% of required on-site open space for Open space may be located on the commercial development. ground, decks, galleries, porches, 25% of required open space for mixed-use terraces, or roofs.
+Open space b. shall have a minimum dimension development. of twelve feet on eachside. c.
+Residential development is not required to provide public on-site open space.
+Open space may be located on balconies for attached unit 4.
+When located within a required on-site open multi-family and single-family attached.
+Balconies shall have space area, a non-residential structure no a minimum dimension of seven greater than 500 square feet in gross floor area is feet on each side. allowed within the on-site open space and may be included in the calculation of total on-site Open space area need not be open space. contiguous, but each open space area shall comply with minimum For additional tree area and planting requirements, dimensional standards. see the Charlotte Tree Ordinance.
+A minimum of 25% of total B. Design of Open Space. required Open Space area shall be contiguous.
+1. Open space shall meet the design requirements of Table 15.4, organized by type of open space.
+Required open space shall abut both a principal building and a 2.
+Driveways, parking areas, required bicycle frontage. parking areas, backflow preventer areas, above ground utility areas, mailboxes, and required The surface area of the open space shall not be more than 18 buffers do not count toward on-site open space inches lower nor 18 inches higher requirements. than the elevation of any adjacent public or required sidewalk.
+When located at ground level, the required open space area shall be substantially covered with grass, live groundcover, shrubs, plants, trees, or usable outdoor hardscape features, such as courtyards, seating areas, patios, fountains/water features.
+Circulation within the open space area shall follow the likely desire lines of its users, connecting pedestrians to rights-of-ways that abut the open space, entrances to adjacent buildings, and any design features, such as seating areas.
+Usable outdoor amenities, such as grills, pools, tennis courts, or playgrounds, are permitted as part of the required open space.